Vermihut Worm Farm

 - As I mentioned before, add in some ice cubes to the top of your farm in the morning and let it melt down for the worms to get some relief during the day.
 On days of extreme heat, you will need about 2 trays of ice cubes, and make sure your farm is positioned out of the direct sun.
 A shady position over summer is a good choice.

-Check out the full range of worms, worm farms and bokashi kitchen composts at Worm Tech.
 There is never a better time to compost than now.
 Turn your vegetables and fruit scraps into rich organic soil.